Tsu-HaoLiu/Micro-RedisDB/README.md

 Start the database by running `./start_server.sh`

 RedisDB server will start on 127.0.0.1 port 31337.
-You can then connect to it like you would with Redis:
+You can then connect to it with sockets or using the client module included in repo:

 ```
 >>> from modules.client import Client